Pipeline Basics

 - go get

-- gradle build
+- gradlew build

 - gradlew assemble